4/14/14----I redid the printable tag for this craft.

 - Story Tag With Symbol Meanings and Scriptures You'll find the tags below.

 Place one of each item inside plastic eggs.
-Fold the story tage to place inside egg.
-To make them a little dressier, tie egg up with tulle, punch a hole in corner of card and attach with ribbons.Click on the tag to save it to a file or print out.
+Attach story tag (or fold up and place inside egg)Click on the tag to save it to a file or print out 3 tags directly from the web here.

 Women's Ministry Helps